Key takeaways

 How much does it cost to make an app on average?

-Apps come in different sizes — while providing a single number is possible, it oversimplifies things when it shouldn’t.
+Apps come in different sizes — while providing a single number is possible, it oversimplifies things.
 So let’s take a look at some of the most common types of apps first: simple apps, average-complexity apps, and complex apps.

-Complex app means a fully customized application, packed with complicated up-to-date features and elaborate UI.
-It can have new technologies that were never used before and are developed from scratch.
+Complex app means a fully customized application, packed with complicated up-to-date features and an elaborate UI.
+It can contain new functionalities that were never used before and are developed from scratch.
 The spending in this case literally has no limit.
-Numbers are based on Goodfirms survey.

-Depending on the number of innovations, the app developers involved and the desired functionality, the app development cost can reach more than a hundred thousand dollars.
+Depending on the number of features, the app developers involved and the desired functionality, the app development cost can go over a hundred thousand dollars.

 The app development cost of applications like Uber, Instagram, or WhatsApp is $100,000 – $185,000, not to mention millions of dollars spent through the years on research, marketing and maintenance.